 We have developed a 5G IoT home structure, which integrates a technology framework, AI algorithms, 5G IoT chip modules, sensors, smart hardware and cloud storage.
 This structure encourages further implementation of our one-stop IoT home solutions, providing our users with smart home appliances, smart home devices and software services across home scenarios.
 Following the introduction of new smart products in 2020, such as 21Face Interactive Smart Screen (TV), a series of premium water purifiers, HomePad screen-based control interface, CPE products and the new launch of our Viomi-branded sweeper robots, among others, we continued to roll out additional new products across multiple categories with a focus of AI application.
 In 2021, we introduced the EROx mineral water purifier, the Super Pro 1200G water purifier, the Space all-direction AI air conditioner, the Alpha 2 Plus premium sweeper robot, the EyeBot smart toilet, as well as EyeBot AI range hood, EyeBot AI washing machine and other new AI products with technology upgrades.
 We also expanded our cleanliness product category by introducing the Cyber series of our smart wet/dry vacuum cleaner and mop in the second half of 2021.

-Furthermore, we introduced new SKUs in the smart home category, such as EyeLink 2T smart lock with AI face recognition technology.
-At the strategic new product launch event in March, 2022, we introduced a series of premium smart home products with more advanced AI application and technology innovation, including the upgraded AI air conditioner Space Pro, the business refrigerator Boss, our 2000-gallon large-flux water purifier Super 2 and AI screen-based control interface HomePad Plus, among others, together with several new products under our premium brand coKiing, such as the Royal Pro series of double-screen refrigerators and AI twin-tub washing machines, as well as the Royal series of AI dishwashers featuring ionic sterilization and AI laser interactive smart screens.
+At our strategic new product launch event in March 2022, we introduced our upgraded one-stop IoT home solution, '1=N44,' which includes (i) our whole-home product portfolio; (ii) four major smart home capabilities: automatic networking, active intelligence, spatial awareness and natural interactions; and (iii) four additional services for our users, namely smart home solution design, over-the-air (OTA) update, a membership system and value-added services.
+Our upgraded one-stop IoT home solution has already achieved solid initial results, thanks to our focus on product innovation, service system improvements, and our expanded sales channels for whole-home intelligence.
+We also introduced a series of premium smart home products with more advanced AI application and technology innovation, including the upgraded AI air conditioner Space Pro, the business refrigerator Boss, our 2000-gallon large-flux water purifier Super 2 and AI screen-based control interface Home Pad Plus, among others, together with several new products under our premium brand coKiing, such as the Royal Pro series of double-screen refrigerators and AI twin-tub washing machines, as well as the Royal series of AI dishwashers featuring ionic sterilization and AI laser interactive smart screens.
+We also introduced a series of new smart home devices, such as EyeLink, our smart lock with upgraded 3D facial recognition technology, as well as HomePad Plus, our AI screen-based control interface for managing all smart home appliances across scenarios.